nikkxll/git-analyzer/README.md

 https://git-quality-checker.onrender.com/

-(Might be some troubles with launch, try to open and refresh the page in 2-3 minutes)
+_Note: Initial loading may take 2-3 minutes.
+Refresh the page if necessary._

-Also you might face some issues with analyzing file/commit one by one.
-This is happening because API couldn't process the requests so fast.
-Try again in 20-30 seconds or reload the page.
+You may experience delays or failures when analyzing files/commits individually due to API rate limits or processing time.
+If this occurs, please try again after 20-30 seconds or reload the page.